Balloon Sinuplasty™ for Chronic Sinusitis Relief

 Balloon sinuplasty is performed in our office, using local anesthesia and mild sedation.
 A patient undergoing balloon sinuplasty is typically in our office for 1.5 hours.
 Local anesthesia is given initially, a process that usually requires 30 minutes.
 The procedure is then performed, which takes about 30 minutes.
 The patient is then observed for an additional 30 minutes.

-Why am i so stuffy after balloon sinuplasty?
+Why am I so Congested after balloon sinuplasty?

 Following balloon sinuplasty, patients are congested, but not in pain.
 The congestion is the result of swelling in the nose due to inflammation caused by the procedure.
 The congestion generally lasts only 1-2 days.
 We ask patients to spray saline nasal spray in the nose for 1 week following the procedure to reduce crusting.
 Most patients are able to return to work the day after the procedure.